avocadohooman/avocadohooman/README.md

 ### Hi there 👋
 <samp>
 <p>
-Full-Stack Engineer, entrepreneur, and product strategist.
+Software Engineer, entrepreneur, and product strategist.
 Proud Hive (https://hive.fi/) alumni.

 Passionate learner and product-enthusiast, who loves to create products loved by humans, backed by research, driven by principles, and implementable by engineers.